dtn7/dtn7-rs/doc/ecla.md

 ## WebSocket Transport Layer

 The WebSocket is accessible under the same port as defined by ``-w``, ``--web-port`` and the route ``/ws/ecla``.
 A Example for a web port 3000 would be ``127.0.0.1:3000/ws/ecla``.

+## Static Peers

+Normally dntd won't accept static peers for CLAs that are not present at startup.
+In case of ECLAs where a CLA will be registered at a later time it is still possible to add peers with a different notation.
+A ``ecla+`` will indicate dtnd that the peer is intended for a ECLA and added without the CLA presence check.

+**Example:** ``-s ecla+mtcp://127.0.0.1:4223/node2``

 ## ECLA Rust WebSocket Client